aridoza/foundational-java/Concurrency/concurrency2.md

 Line 2: value = value + 1;
 Line 3: setHitCounter(value);
 ```
-Now that looks all well and good, except, what happens if two threads call this code using is an inauspicious inter-collation of events.
+Now that looks all well and good, except, what happens if two threads call this code using an inauspicious sequencing of events.

 Let's say the hit counter is currently at 1000, when the two threads attack.
 Now follow me closely: